absolunet/docs-node-ioc/src/docs/06_going-deeper/07_multiple-inheritances/en.md

  - `isDriverAlias(name)`

 However, this mixin alone does nothing special.
-It simply create a dynamic class that you could have made "static".
+It simply creates a dynamic class that you could have made "static".
-The interesting thing happen when extending another class, byt by still using the mixin.
+The interesting thing happens when extending another class, but by still using the mixin.

 ```javascript
 class MyService {